 One of these is CTR, Clickthrough Rate, or the amount of clicks you receive divided by impressions.
 Another is Average CPC or the amount paid for your ads divided by the amount of clicks.
 I’m sure you are also familiar with Conversion Rate or the percentage on how often an interaction with your ad will lead to a conversion.
 These are just a few that we run into constantly as AdWords users.

 Google, however, goes above and beyond once again and provides many more ways to analyze your campaign performance.
 We've come up with 5 lesser-known but revolutionary metrics for you to take into your PPC campaign analysis that can ultimately make your ads all the more successful.
+Be warned that these are advanced PPC metrics, meant for PPC pros - if you're just looking for the basics, check out our beginner friendly guide to PPC metrics here.

 Search Impression Share